JZ76/Racetrack-Preparation/README.md

 ## Environment

 Any operating system should work (At least Ubuntu 20.04 and macOS 12.4).
-Note that not only the requirements.txt in this repository, but also [the requirements.txt in that repository](https://github.com/TUMFTM/global_racetrajectory_optimization/blob/master/requirements.txt) need to be fulfilled.
+Note that not only the requirements.txt in this repository, but also [the requirements.txt in global_racetrajectory_optimization](https://github.com/TUMFTM/global_racetrajectory_optimization/blob/master/requirements.txt) need to be fulfilled.

 > Sidenote: ~= means recommended, == means must.